Estimated reading time: 9 minutes

 This Hunter Valley winery’s cabinet is full of trophies.
 In 2016, they won the Dan Murphy’s White Wine of Provenance award for their Belford Semillon.
 The following year, Mark Richardson won the 2017 winemaker awards.
-Belford Semillon continues the winning streams and honored at the Royal Melbourne wine awards in 2018.
-Stevens Semillon awarded the Class 7 2018 Gold medal.
+Belford Semillon continues the winning streams and was honored at the Royal Melbourne wine awards in 2018.
+Stevens Semillon was awarded the Class 7 2018 Gold medal.
 Hunter Valley Shiraz from Tyrrell’s secured the Gold in Class 35 at the Sydney Royal Wine Show 2019.
 Finally, the only Hunter Valley winery recognized for its quality wine at the show winning the “Consistency of Excellence” Medal for VAT 1 SEMILLON in 2005, 2009, and 2013.

 Vineyards of Tyrrell’s Winery